anthony-ng/anthony-ng.github.io/README.md

   button.

-Testing DOM-interactive JavaScript with Jasmine requires a lot of setup, since SpecRunner has no way to access the HTML in orange.html.
+Testing DOM-interactive JavaScript with Jasmine requires a lot of setup, since SpecRunner.html has no way to access the HTML in orange.html.
 You have to create mock HTML objects in your testing suite for any of your view.js tests to run.

 We've already given you one pending test example in `view_spec.js`, although it may